 Annual Election of Directors Since 2022, the Board is fully declassified, with each director elected annually.
 Majority Vote for Directors We have a majority voting standard for election of directors in an uncontested election.
-Majority Independent Board During all of 2023, six of our seven directors were independent and five of our six director nominees are independent; only our CEO is not independent.
+Majority Independent Board During all of 2024, five of our six directors were independent and four of our five director nominees are independent; only our CEO is not independent.
 100% Independent Committees Each of our Audit, Compensation and Corporate Governance and Nominating Committees is composed of entirely independent directors.
-Separate Chair and CEO Our Corporate Governance Guidelines require the Chair of the Board and Chief Executive Officer positions to be separate.
+Lead Independent Director Our Corporate Governance Guidelines require a Lead Independent Director to be appointed when roles of the Chair of the Board and Chief Executive Officer are combined.
+Effective November 30, 2024, in connection with the combining of the roles of Chair of the Board and Chief Executive Officer, our independent directors appointed Mr. Averick as Lead Independent Director, upon recommendation of the Corporate Governance and Nominating Committee.
 Annual Board Evaluations Each year our directors complete an evaluation of the full Board and its committees for the purpose of improving Board and committee processes and effectiveness.
 Annual Board Skills Assessment The Corporate Governance and Nominating Committee conducts an annual assessment of director experience, qualifications, attributes and skills currently on the Board and any additional experience, qualifications, attributes and skills needed for the Board to effectively oversee the interests of the Company.
-Demonstrated Board Refreshment The Board has appointed or nominated four new directors since 2018, including one female director and one racially diverse director, while at the same time reducing the size of our Board with the retirement of six long-standing directors, following the retirement of Mr. Burns on December 31, 2023.
+Demonstrated Board Refreshment The Board has appointed or nominated four new directors since 2018, including one female director and one racially diverse director, while at the same time reducing the size of our Board with the retirement of seven long-standing directors, following the retirement of Mr. Chiles, effective at the 2025 annual meeting.
+Shareholder Right to Call a Special Meeting Our shareholders holding 20% of our outstanding shares of common stock may call a special meeting of shareholders in accordance with our articles of incorporation.
+Clawback Policies In addition to the clawback provisions included in our equity award agreements, in 2023 the Board adopted a stand-alone clawback policy that complies with recently enacted SEC rules and NASDAQ listing standards.
+Limited Supermajority Requirements We have limited supermajority voting provisions in our articles of incorporation relating to the removal of directors and amending the article governing director liability and indemnification.